kenakofer/smart-o-harp/README.md

 ## Keypad &rarr; Notes logic

 This project has the opportunity for a very consistent, learnable, ergonomic, key agnostic chord control mechanism.
-Optimizing for all these is a real puzzle.
+Optimizing for all these is a real puzzle, and different musicians will have different opinions and desires in this area.

+In this section, there will be tension between 1) incorporating more buttons/controls/physical complexity into the design, so that the amount of interaction needed to change to arbitrary chords is minimized, and 2) having fewer buttons/controls, so that the size/cost/physical complexity is minimized, but more interaction is needed to specify arbitrary chords.
+Each person probably has their own balance, but I lean more toward the fewer buttons/controls because I'm bad at electronics and want

-#### Music Theory Considerations for chord root buttons
+#### Music Theory Considerations for important triads

 In a major key, here are the roman numeral chords I want easy access to, in decreasing order of importance: `(I, V(7), IV, vi, ii, II(7), iii, III(7), vii&deg;, VI, VIIb, ...)`  I have high uncertainty after halfway through that list.